School of Teacher Education

 Farber, M. (2020).
 Video Games Are Not Educational Technology.
 In Mehra, A. (Ed.), Blue Dot TECH 2019 Special Issue (12th ed.).
 UNESCO MGIEP.

 Schrier, K., & Farber, M. (2019).
-Full paper: Open questions for games and empathy.
+Open questions for games and empathy.
 Connected Learning Summit 2018 Conference Proceedings.
-Carnegie Mellon: ETC Press.
+Carnegie Mellon ETC Press.

-Matthew Farber, Ed.D. is an Assistant Professor of Technology, Innovation and Pedagogy (TIP) at the University of Northern Colorado, and founder of the Gaming SEL Lab.
-Dr. Farber has been invited to the White House, to keynote for UNESCO, and he has been interviewed about games and learning by NPR, Fox News Radio, APA Monitor on Psychology, EdSurge, The Denver Post, USA Today, USA Today’s back to School Magazine, and The Wall Street Journal.
+Matthew Farber, Ed.D. is an Assistant Professor of Educational Technology (TIP) at the University of Northern Colorado, and founder of the Gaming SEL Lab.
+Dr. Farber has been invited to the White House, to keynote for UNESCO, and he has been interviewed about games and learning by NPR, Fox News Radio, APA Monitor on Psychology, EdSurge, The74, Fast Company, The Denver Post, USA Today, USA Today’s back to School Magazine, and The Wall Street Journal.
 Dr. Farber has advised Peekapak, Quandary (MIT’s Learning Games Network), Evolved Play, Slam Out Loud, and Noggin (Nick, Jr.).
-He is a frequentUNESCO Mahatma Gandhi Institute of Education for Peace and Sustainable Development (MGIEP) and Games for Change collaborator, a regular contribute to the Edutopia community, and he is a Certified BrainPOP Educator, a Classcraft Ambassador, and a member of the iCivics Educator Network.
+He is a frequent collaborator with UNESCO MGIEP, the iThrive Games Foundation, and Games for Change.
+He is a Certified BrainPOP Educator, a Classcraft Ambassador, and a member of the iCivics Educator Network.
 He also is a writer for Edutopia.
-To learn more, please visit http://matthewfarber.com/.
+To learn more, please visit: https://www.edutopia.org/profile/matthew-farber